ds300/patch-package/README.md

     patch -p1 -i patches/package-name+0.44.2.patch

+### Dev-only patches

+If you deploy your package to production (e.g. your package is a server) then any patched `devDependencies` will not be present when patch-package runs in production.
+It will happily ignore those patch files if the package to be patched is listed directly in the `devDependencies` of your package.json.
+If it's a transitive dependency patch-package can't detect that it is safe to ignore and will throw an error.
+To fix this, mark patches for transitive dev dependencies as dev-only by renaming from, e.g.

+    package-name+0.44.0.patch

+to

+    package-name+0.44.0.dev.patch

+This will allow those patch files to be safely ignored when `NODE_ENV=production`.

 ## Benefits of patching over forking

 - Sometimes forks need extra build steps, e.g. with react-native for Android.
 Forget that noise.